-The L and R outputs typically feed a master console or house PA system in live sound mixing, or a 2-track recorder in studio mixing.
-In mono mode, the M output can provide an additional feed for a mono recording, fill speaker or zone, or be used as a mono sub mix feed into a master console or PA.
+The L and R outputs typically feed the house PA system in live sound mixing, or a 2-track recorder in studio mixing.
+In mono mode, the M output can provide an additional feed for a mono fill speaker or zone, or be used as the main feed into a mono PA.
 Used with a mono PA the L and R mix can provide a pair of subgroups, each with routing using the channel PAN controls, inserts and faders.
 Configured to provide the AUX6 mix, the M output is ideal for driving a sub bass speaker system when working with an 'aux fed subs' PA.
 This provides the sub feed with its own per-channel mix on balanced XLR and with dedicated fader alongside the main LR faders for proper control of the house volume.

 AB OUT A pair of impedance balanced TRS jacks can be configured to provide an additional LR mix or engineers monitor send.
 These operate at -2dBu line level.
 A front panel recessed 'mode' switch determines the source to the AB output.
-This may be set to follow the console monitor system and therefore feed an independent local stereo monitor or even engineer's wedge speaker.
+This may be set to follow the console monitor system and therefore feed an independent local stereo monitor or even engineers wedge speaker.
 When set to follow the LR mix, the factory default source is taken post LR fader.
 An internal option jumper is available to change this to pre LR fader.
-A switch option is available to isolate these outputs using built-in relays, for example for mic live 'on-air' lamp switching.

-The unique AB output feature provides the MixWizard with a host of possibilities... independent 2-track recording feed, broadcast feed, studio booth monitor, zone and delay fill feeds, local monitor, engineers wedge monitor and more.
+The unique AB output feature provides the MixWizard with a host of possibilities... independent 2-track recording feed, broadcast feed, zone and delay fill feeds, local monitor, engineers wedge monitor and more.